rediacc/docs/docs/console-guide/docs-meta/validation-report-2025-01-08.md

 6. **CLI Integration Features**
    - LocalCommandModal for CLI integration
    - Enhanced capabilities when using CLI tools
-   - Integration with rediacc-cli suite
+   - Integration with rediacc suite

 ### 📝 Documentation Improvements Needed